-Correction factors for time of year and distances beyond 50 meters are derived from Zimmerling et al. (2013).
+Correction factors for the five months when searching is not conducted (0.94) and for birds falling beyond 50 meters (0.48) (see below) were derived from Zimmerling et al. (2013).

 Results

 Search Area

 Due to the configuration of each turbine pad relative to the physical characteristics of the surrounding areas, the search grid usually cannot fit completely on each pad.
 At the Aulds Mountain Wind Farm, this problem is particularly acute, especially at Turbine 1.
 Rock outcroppings and steep drop-offs limit the amount of search area.